JS: Dot Notation and Prototype Chain

 Dot Notation a.b.c Does Not Show Prototype Chain

-in JavaScript, it has very different meaning than Java or Python, Ruby.
+When you see a.b.c.d in JavaScript, it has very different meaning than Java or Python, Ruby.
 This is a major point of confusion.

-, the dot means parent/child except the last dot, is object/property.
+In Java, in a.b.c.p, the dot means parent/child except the last dot, is object/property.

-is parent of b
+So, a is parent of b,

-is parent of c
+b is parent of c,

-is the object that has member p
+and c is the object that has member p.

 In JavaScript, dot always means a relationship between a object and a property key name.
 There's no direct syntax to show parent chain.

-, the left/right thing of any dot has a object/property (own or inherited) relationship.
+in JavaScript, when you see a.b.c.d, the left/right thing of any dot has a object/property (own or inherited) relationship.

-It's parsed like this: (((a).b).c)
+It's parsed like this: (((a).b).c).

 - Object

-has property keyb
+ahas property keyb - Object

-has property keyc
+a.bhas property keyc - Object

-has property keyd
+a.b.chas property keyd

-, could be any object, having nothing to do with any of the object a
+The value of the property, such as a.b, could be any object, having nothing to do with any of the object a or a.b or a.b.c.

-For example, the expression Array.prototype.slice.call
+For example, the expression Array.prototype.slice.call:

 - The parent of

-. - The parent of
+Array.prototype.slice.callisFunction.prototype. - The parent of

-. - The parent of
+Array.prototype.sliceisFunction.prototype. - The parent of

-. - The parent of
+Array.prototypeisObject.prototype. - The parent of

 JavaScript.
 Object and Inheritance